Mercury Logo

 “What's great about working at a hedge fund is that I had to do the research to validate my trade ideas.
 And the people who are the recipient of the pitch have a very strong interest in the truth.
 They don't want to win an argument for the sake of winning an argument.
 They want to make money, so hopefully they're right,” says Hobart.

 He recalls having to do so much reading — on news, filings, trends, what investors talked about, figuring out what the default thesis is on the market at any given time.
 And he recalls having to formulate a variant view.
 This required even more reading.
 He’d have to validate the view with sound evidence and put a confidence interval around it.
-He says it all ultimately came down to four pieces of information: the current price, an idea of where the price should be, why there’s a gap, and what would close that cap.
+He says it all ultimately came down to four pieces of information: the current price, an idea of where the price should be, why there’s a gap, and what would close that gap.

 “That is a very high standard to get to.
 And doing that regularly and repeatedly is extremely hard.”